‘Poor old Johnnie Ray sounded sad upon the radio

 He moved a million hearts in mono.’

-Such a Night had originally been hit for soul group The Drifters.
-It was songwriter Lincoln Chase’s first big hit, and caused some controversy for being a bit too racy for the 1950s.
-Johnnie Ray had no qualms about not only covering it, but making it sound positively filthy by the usual standards of the day.
+Such a Night had originally been a hit for soul group The Drifters.
+It was songwriter Lincoln Chase’s first big hit, and caused some controversy by being a bit too racy.
+Ray had no qualms about not only covering it, but making it sound positively filthy by the usual standards of the day.
 The lyrics and rhymes are very basic, but it’s all about the delivery with this song, produced by hitmaker Mitch Miller.
-Ray doesn’t hold back, he grunt and groans, and makes it clear he’s not just talking about kissing his girl.
-Finally, sex had made it’s way to the top of the charts (the nudge-nudge wink-wink of Guy Mitchell’s Look at That Girl barely compares) and already the likes of Frankie Laine started to look old-fashioned by comparison.
-It’s not quite there yet, and Ray would do better, but the ingredients of rock’n’roll and pop are noticeable.
+Ray doesn’t hold back, he grunts and groans, and makes it clear he’s not just talking about kissing his girl.

 Written by: Lincoln Chase